 The Statemaster website provides a comparison of various crime-related statistics for countries around the world.

-Voter turnout by state for various past elections can be found here.
+Data on voter turnout by state for various past elections is distributed by George Mason University, and can be found here.

-The Census website maintains files on voting population by age and race.
-Also here.
+The Census website maintains files on voting age population by citizenship and race.
+More information from the Census bureau on voter participation in past elections is also available here, and here.

 Lots of information about past US federal elections, provided at the state and county level can be found at US Election Atlas.